Coveros-Archive/coveros-mobile-app/README.md

 - `testDebugUnitTest` runs unit and Appium tests

-- `aggregateTestData` gathers test results and coverage for unit, instrumented, and Appium tests
+- `aggregateTestData` gathers test results and coverage for unit, instrumented, and Appium tests; necessary for accurate SonarQube analysis

-- `installDebug` installs the debug version of the APK
+- `installDebug` installs the debug version of the APK on any running emulator that is connected to ADB